menu

 Also of interest is that Carey has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Carey’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Carey’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The citizens of Carey are slightly less educated than the national average of 21.84% for the average city or town: 16.54% of adults in Carey have a bachelor's degree or advanced degree